coredns/coredns/plugin/forward/README.md

   response does not count as a health failure.
 When choosing a value for **MAX**, pick a number at least greater than the expected *upstream query rate* * *latency* of the upstream servers.
   As an upper bound for **MAX**, consider that each concurrent query will use about 2kb of memory.
+* `min_max_dial_timeout` **DURATION** **DURATION** defines the lower (first) and upper (second) bound timeout values used to automatically configure the transport dialer timeout.
+When this option is not set its default values are `1s` for min and `30s` for max.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.

 On each endpoint, the timeouts for communication are set as follows:

-* The dial timeout by default is 30s, and can decrease automatically down to 100ms based on early results.
+* The dial timeout starts at max dial timeout, and can decrease automatically down to min dial timeout based on early results but always within the limits of min_max_dial_timeout.
 * The read timeout is static at 2s.

 ## Metadata